Matt Barber

 Ph.D.
 Student

-she/her | ktinney[at]uoregon.edu
+she/her, they/them | ktinney[at]uoregon.edu

-Kendal grew up off of Lake Michigan in Holland, MI.
+Kendal grew up off of Lake Michigan in Holland, Michigan.
 She received her undergraduate degree from Michigan State University, where she worked in the lab of Dr. Kristin Parent.
 Here she used phage hunting to identify novel Shigella bacteriophages and investigated the molecular interactions of phage tail attachment to their host.
 Kendal is a graduate student in the Institute of Ecology and Evolution, and is interested in the evolution of microbe-parasite interactions.
 In her spare time, Kendal enjoys doing crafts, baking, and spending time outdoors either climbing or snowboarding.

 Undergraduate Student